silvabrian/tech-talk-rmarkdown/presentation/R Markdown.md

 - Really convenient when running a report on a regular basis
 - Can easily be integrated into an R package

+Let's take a look at how we can customize this report

 Example 3: Customization
 ===